itswadesh/anne-docs2/docs/admin-manual.md

 ##### My Account

 My Account section gives you control of overall activities around your account.
-You can control some of the basic account settings, two-factor authentication, security preferences, configure email notifications, manage users/aliases to provide access to the dashboard and monitor login history.
+You can control some of the basic account settings, two-factor authentication, security preferences, configure email notifications, manage users/aliases to provide access to the dashboard, and monitor login history.

 To add a new alias